cloudfoundry/pcap-release/docs/api-communication-spec.md

         - All agents stopped
         - Congestion
     - Errors
-        - Limit reached (e.g. number of concurrent capture requests exceeded, )
+        - Limit reached (e.g. number of concurrent capture requests exceeded on the pcap-api or pcap-agent)
         - Unauthorized
-        - Invalid Request (e.g. malformed filter, Target not found, device not found, etc.)
+        - Invalid Request (e.g. malformed filter, Target not found, device not found)

 ## Data Structures